Construction Accident Attorneys in Dallas, TX

 On-the-job injures and construction accident lawsuits often involve numerous parties—including third parties—which makes it easier for the responsible parties to shift blame and bury key facts during the paper-intensive discovery process.

-At Lyons & Simmons, LLP, we have the resources and tools necessary to see through these smoke and mirrors and in attempt to obtain the best result for our clients in Texas construction accident cases.
+At Lyons & Simmons, LLP, we have the resources and tools necessary to see through these smoke and mirrors and in an attempt to obtain the best result for our clients in Texas construction accident cases.

 Contact Our Firm to Discuss Your Case with a Dallas Construction Accident Attorney Today